MediaComem/comem-devmobil/subjects/ionic-angular/README.md

-# Working with Angular in Ionic
+# Ionic navigation with Angular

 Learn to work with [Angular][angular] in an [Ionic][ionic] project.